microsoft/DataConnectors/docs/m-extensions.md

 The following `Type` values are supported for fields: `Text`, `List`, and `Password`. `Options` must be specified when using the `List` type.

 # Next Steps
-(still in progress)

 * [Samples and walkthroughs](../samples)
-* Using navigation tables
+* Using navigation tables (coming soon)
-* Enabling Direct Query for an ODBC based connector
+* Enabling Direct Query for an ODBC based connector (coming soon)
-* OData based connectors
+* OData based connectors (coming soon)
-* Advanced connector scenarios with Table.View
+* Advanced connector scenarios with Table.View (coming soon)
 * [Other topics](other-topics.md)

 [VSProject]: ../blobs/vs2017_project.png "Data Connector projects in Visual Studio"